jdliss/shoulda-callback-matchers/README.md

 Shoulda is maintained and funded by [thoughtbot](http://thoughtbot.com/community)

 ## Contributors & Contributions
-- @pvertenten
+- @pvertenten (callback objects)

 Let's make this gem useful, send me a PR if you've discovered an issue you'd like to fix!

 ## License

-Shoulda is Copyright © 2006-2012 thoughtbot, inc.
+Shoulda is Copyright © 2006-2014 thoughtbot, inc.
-Callback Matchers is Copyright © 2012 Beat Richartz
+Callback Matchers is Copyright © 2014 Beat Richartz
 It is free software, and may be redistributed under the terms specified in the MIT-LICENSE file.